This post may contain affiliate links, please see the privacy policy for details.

 Beat the cream: Make whipped cream by beating the heavy cream until you get stiff peaks.

-Make the filling: Beat the cream cheese and sour cream, and then add the spices and sugar, and beat some more, before adding the vanilla extract and molasses, and adding 2/3 of the whipped cream.
+Make the filling: Beat the cream cheese and sour cream, and then add the spices and sugar, and beat some more, before adding the vanilla extract and molasses, and adding about two thirds of the whipped cream.

 Assemble the gingerbread cheesecake recipe: Divide the cream cheese mixture between the jars or custard cups and chill for 2 hours.